isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_03_oop/02_composition/_index.md

 # [2] Account

 Here is the UML diagram for the `Account` class.
-It has already been constructed for you in `account.py`.

 {{< mermaid >}}